Vyral/brett-jennings-recruiting/_posts/2024-03-06-mastering-buyer-s-broker-agreement-to-get-full-commission.md

 We’ve been negotiating and securing our full commission with buyers for years and have a strategy that works in our market.

-Join us on February 29th at 1 PM PST as we discuss powerful and outside-the-box strategies to help you negotiate and secure your full commission with every buyer, every time.
+Watch the replay as we discuss powerful and outside-the-box strategies to help you negotiate and secure your full commission with every buyer, every time.
 (No matter what the seller is offering)

 You’ll learn: